RatulChowdhury24/OptMAVEn_2.0/README.md

 Optmaven-2.0
 16 June 2018

+SUBMIT OPTMAVEN-2.0 JOBS USING REQUISITION
+De-novo antibody design (without affinity maturation): shorturl.at/l0167 HUMANIZER to reduce immunogenicity scores of your existing (de novo/ murine) designs: shorturl.at/stAGR

+DOCUMENTATION

 Written by Matthew F. Allan and Ratul Chowdhury with contributions from Tong Li and Robert J. Pantazes Costas Maranas Laboratory, Department of Chemical Engineering The Pennsylvania State University